istoony/Council-of-4/README.md

  1. Access Console
  2. Navigate to '\Runnable jar files\Client' in the repository
- 3. Execute the command 'java -jar "CouncilOfFour.jar"'
+ 3. Execute the command 'java -jar CouncilOfFour.jar'
  4. Follow instructions on screen

 ###Notes